mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 - The field `mainElementRef` is now always non-null.
 - The field `rootElementRef` is now always non-null.
 - The field `virtualScrollerRef` is now always non-null.
-- The field `columnHeadersContainerRef` is now always non-null.
 - The event `renderedRowsIntervalChange` params changed from `GridRenderedRowsIntervalChangeParams` to `GridRenderContext`, and the former has been removed.

 ### Changes to slots